Oinam Bijando

-Oinam Bijando (ꯑꯣꯏꯅꯥꯝ ꯕꯤꯖꯥꯟꯗꯣ), also known as Oina Bijando (ꯑꯣꯏꯅꯥ ꯕꯤꯖꯥꯟꯗꯣ), mononymously known as Bijando (ꯕꯤꯖꯥꯟꯗꯣ), was a Meitei comedian and court official who lived during the medieval period of Manipur kingdom.
+Oinam Bijando (ꯑꯣꯏꯅꯥꯝ ꯕꯤꯖꯥꯟꯗꯣ), also known as Oina Bijando (ꯑꯣꯏꯅꯥ ꯕꯤꯖꯥꯟꯗꯣ), mononymously known as Bijando (ꯕꯤꯖꯥꯟꯗꯣ), was a Meitei comedian and court official who lived in the 19th century in the Manipur kingdom.
 He served in the court of Maharaja Chandrakirti Singh of the Ningthouja dynasty.
 Known primarily for his wit and rhetorical skills, he is a prominent figure in Meitei folklore.

 Historical context

 Oinam Bijando lived during the reign of Maharaja Chandrakirti Singh (r.
 1850–1886), a period in which the Manipur kingdom retained its sovereignty under the Ningthouja dynasty.
 The court maintained a structured administrative and cultural life, where humour and intellect were valued attributes in public discourse.

 Role in Court

 Bijando held an informal yet influential role in the royal court.
 He was known for using humour and satire to engage with political and social topics, often through skits, caricature, and dialogic exchange.
 His speech, appearance, and dramatic performances were intended not only to amuse but also to critique and reflect on contemporary issues.

 His rhetorical ability is often emphasised in folk narratives, particularly his skill in argument, assertion, and logical contention.
 These qualities enabled him to engage in discussions with the king and courtiers in a manner that combined entertainment with intellectual challenge.